This article was updated on June 22nd, 2023

 2. Thin, fragile skin and thin hair coat

 You may also notice that your dog’s skin feels and looks thinner, especially on the belly.
 This is because the excess cortisol breaks down specific proteins in the skin and muscles, causing them to weaken.
 This results in a sagging abdomen and swayback appearance.

 Along those same lines, you may have also noticed that your dog’s once fluffy, thick coat is thinning too.
 This can be just the belly or affect almost the entire body except for the head.
 The appearance is often different than hair loss from infection or parasites, as there is often no crusting, discharge, or redness.

 Dogs with Cushing’s disease can develop a skin condition called calcinosis cutis, which appears as raised bumps on the skin.
-They can range from red to white to yellow.
+They can range from red to white to yellow (see these pictures on DermaVet.com).
 The skin can improve once the dog is under treatment for Cushing’s.

 Dogs with Cushing’s disease are prone to recurrent skin infections due to the immunosuppressive effects of steroids.
 These dogs are more at risk of developing infections since the skin is weaker and less of a protective barrier.
 Steroids can also delay the healing of current infections or wounds.

 Pictured here is a dog with lumps caused by Cushing’s disease (warning: graphic image).

 Panting is normal if your dog has been exercising or has been outside in the heat.
 A stressed dog may also pant heavily.
 However, if your dog is panting more than expected or at seemingly abnormal times, it may be due to Cushing’s disease.